JeffRice/reactUI/README.md

 ## GET /calculations/<uuid>

 Returns a JSON object of the calculation with ID `<uuid>`.
-The object will beof the form above, and contain an extra property, `values`, which is the list of intermediate values the calculation went through before arriving at its current value.
+The object will be of the form above, and contain an extra property, `values`, which is the list of intermediate values the calculation went through before arriving at its current value.